 With 3 days in Berlin, you’ll have enough time to experience the majority of the city’s highlights but not enough to dig deeper into the city’s eclectic neighbourhoods.

-In order to delve further, 4 days in Berlin or more may well be in order, particularly if wanting to revisit particular areas or neighbourhoods.
-If you have more time, you can even plan to take a day trip to go to visit some cool areas in the city or browse some of the many interesting flea markets.
+If you have more time, you can even plan to take a day trip from Berlin, go to visit some cool areas in the city or browse some of the many interesting flea markets.
+One of the best places to do this is at the vast Maurpark in Prenzlauer Berg.

 Getting To & Around Berlin